 Hong Kong Tax Authorities

-6 min read|Last Updated: September 27, 2021|
+6 min read|Last Updated: August 22, 2024|

-The total amount of taxes collected in Hong Kong’s tax collection for the financial year of 2017-2018 was HK$328.6 billion which represented an increase of 13.2% from the previous year’s revenue collection.
+Hong Kong’s tax revenue for 2017-2018 was HK$328.6 billion, a 13.2% increase from the previous year’s collection.

 All the taxation matters involving individual and corporate tax alike in Hong Kong are governed by the Inland Revenue Ordinance and its subsidiary legislation, the Inland Revenue Rules.
 The Stamp Duty Ordinance and Estate Duty Ordinance are also part of Hong Kong’s many tax laws.
 They are responsible for governing the stamp duty and estate duty respectively.